repowiserepowise

 Why repowise fits Cursor better than plain docs search

 Cursor already has a good index.
-What it lacks is a repo-aware fact layer.
-Repowise fills that gap with git intelligence, dependency graphs, and code health signals.
+What it lacks is a repo-aware fact layer. repowise fills that gap with git intelligence, dependency graphs, and code health signals.
 It adds ownership maps, hotspot analysis, co-change patterns, and dead-code detection.
-In v0.10.0, it added a fifth intelligence layer for code health with 12 biomarkers, per-file health scores, module rollups, and untested-hotspot detection. (docs.cursor.com)
+Its code-health layer scores files across three co-equal pillars, defect risk, maintainability, and performance, with 49 markers total (21 feeding the headline defect-risk score), per-file health scores, module rollups, and untested-hotspot detection. (docs.cursor.com)

 That matters because cursor mcp should answer questions that are expensive to reconstruct by hand: